 Newspapers and magazines may not be removed from the law library.
 Because newspapers and magazines are in high demand, please return them to the newspaper rack area when you are finished.

 The law library maintains a Lost & Found section at the Library Desk.
 Items are kept in Lost & Found for a limited time and will be disposed of at the discretion of the library staff.

-Dogs and other companion animals are not allowed in the Law Library or Wood Hall study areas or group study rooms.
+Dogs and other companion animals are not allowed in the Law Library or Wood Hall study areas or study rooms.